 Top Questions Expats Ask About International Schools in Singapore (Answered)

-If you're relocating to Singapore with children, one of the first decisions you’ll face is choosing the right school.
-With more than 60 international schools to choose from, the process can feel overwhelming — especially if you’re trying to compare different curricula, fee structures, or support programmes.
+If you're relocating to Singapore with children, one of the first big decisions you’ll face is choosing the right school.
+With more than 138 international schools in Singapore, the process can feel overwhelming, especially if you’re comparing different curricula, fee structures, and support programmes.

 1. What are the most common international curricula in Singapore?